javasuns/JavaFXServices/README.md

 Once the project is ready, the plugin has these three main tasks:

-#### `nativeCompile`
+#### `Compiling for Desktop`

 This tasks does the AOT compilation.
-It is a very intensive and lengthy task (several minutes, depending on your project and CPU), so it should be called only when the project is ready and runs fine on a VM.
+It is a very intensive and lengthy task (several minutes, depending on your project and CPU).

 Run:

-    ./gradlew build nativeCompile

-The results will be available at `$buildDir/client/gvm`.
+    gradlew nativeBuild

+#### `Compiling for Mobile (iOS)`

+Make sure that you have completed the list in build.info with the necessary information before compiling to iOS.
+This task can be run only on MacOS (Read more at .....)

+Run:

+    gradlew nativeBuild -ptarget=ios

 #### `nativeLink`